Who is screened for breast cancer?

 Who is screened for breast cancer

 The NHS breast screening programme uses breast X-rays (mammograms) to screen all women in the UK aged 50 to 70 who are registered with a GP.
 They are sent an invitation to go for screening every 3 years.
-The breast screening programme is expanding the screening to cover women between the ages of 47 and 73.
 Women older than 70 can make their own appointment for screening at their local breast screening unit.
+In England, the breast screening programme is expanding the screening age from 47 to 73.

 You can view and print the quick guides for all the pages in the About breast cancer section.